oscar-defelice/DeepLearning-lectures/README.md

 <a href="https://oscar-defelice.github.io/" target="_blank" rel="that's me!">![Oscar](https://oscar-defelice.github.io/images/OscarAboutMe.png)</a>

-I am a theoretical physicist, a passioned programmer and an AI curious.
+I am a theoretical physicist, a passionate programmer and an AI curious.

 I write medium articles (with very little amount of regularity), you can read them [here](https://oscar-defelice.medium.com/).
 I also have a [github profile](https://github.com/oscar-defelice) where I store my personal open-source projects.